fgambling/Scoring-system/TT-scoring-backend-dev/README.md

 ## Project Overview

 This is a backend repository for a **transcript test project**.
 It primarily provides API interfaces, processes frontend requests, and returns data.
-For more project details, including documentation, please refer to the frontend repository https://github.com/COMP90082-2024-SM1/TT-Scoring-FrontEnd/.

 ## Features